 Personal leave shall only accrue on the first day of the pay period that contains January 1 or, in the case of an employee who is hired during the year, on the first day of the pay period that contains the employee's date of hire.
 Eligible employees on staff or hired between January 1 and the first day of the pay period that contains March 31 shall receive 100% of the annual allotment.
-Employees hired between the first day of the pay period that contains June 30 shall receive 75% of the annual allotment.
+Employees hired between the first day of the pay period that contains April 1 and the first day of the pay period that contains June 30 shall receive 75% of the annual allotment.
 Employees hired between the first day of the pay period that contains July 1 and the first day of the pay period that contains September 30 shall receive 50% of the annual allotment.
 Employees hired between the first day of the pay period that contains October 1 and the first day of the pay period that contains December 31 shall receive 25% of the annual allotment.